lubkoKuzenko/angular-clean-code/README.md

 }
 ```

-3. Run HTMLHint on, for example, all the HTML files in your project:
+3. Run stylelint on, for example, all the HTML files in your project:

 ```npm
  "lint:scss": "npx stylelint \"src/**/*.scss\" --syntax scss",